mli/new-docs/python/guide/packages/autograd/autograd.md

 ## Advanced: Using Python control flow

 As mentioned before, one of the main advantages of `autograd` is the ability to automatically calculate gradients of dynamic graphs (i.e. graphs where the operators could be different on every forward pass).
 One example of this would be applying a tree structured recurrent network to parse a sentence using its parse tree.
-And we can use Python control flow operators to create a dynamic flow that depends on the data.
+And we can use Python control flow operators to create a dynamic flow that depends on the data, rather than using [MXNet's control flow operators](https://mxnet.incubator.apache.org/versions/master/tutorials/control_flow/ControlFlowTutorial.html).

 We'll write a function as a toy example of a dynamic network.
 We'll add an `if` condition and a loop with a variable number of iterations, both of which will depend on the input data.
 Although these can now be used in static graphs (with conditional operators) it's still much more natural to use native control flow.

 ```
 def f(x):
-    # going to change y but still want reference to x
+    y = x  # going to change y but still want to use x
-    y = x
-    if x < 0.75:
-        # variable num_loops because it depends on x
+    if x < 0.75:  # variable num_loops because it depends on x
         num_loops = math.floor(1/(1-x.asscalar()))
         for i in range(num_loops):
-            # increase polynomial degree
-            y = y * x
+            y = y * x  # increase polynomial degree
-    # otherwise flatline
+    else:  # otherwise flatline
-    else:
         y = y * 0
     return y
 ```